MithrilJS/mithril.js/docs/simple-application.md

 There are many similar conventions and libraries that help organize application styles nowadays.
 Some, like [Bootstrap](http://getbootstrap.com/) dictate a specific set of HTML structures and semantically meaningful class names, which has the upside of providing low cognitive dissonance, but the downside of making customization more difficult.
 Others, like [Tachyons](http://tachyons.io/) provide a large number of self-describing, atomic class names at the cost of making the class names themselves non-semantic.
 "CSS-in-JS" is another type of CSS system that is growing in popularity, which basically consists of scoping CSS via transpilation tooling.
 CSS-in-JS libraries achieve maintainability by reducing the size of the problem space, but come at the cost of having high complexity.

 Regardless of what CSS convention/library you choose, a good rule of thumb is to avoid the cascading aspect of CSS.
 To keep this tutorial simple, we'll just use plain CSS with overly explicit class names, so that the styles themselves provide the atomicity of Tachyons, and class name collisions are made unlikely through the verbosity of the class names.
-Plain CSS can be sufficient for low-complexity projects (e.g. 3 to 6 man-months of initial implementation time and few project phases)
+Plain CSS can be sufficient for low-complexity projects (e.g. 3 to 6 man-months of initial implementation time and few project phases).

-To add styles, let's first create a file called `styles.css` and include it in the `index.html` file
+To add styles, let's first create a file called `styles.css` and include it in the `index.html` file:

 ```markup
 <!doctype html>